MohdRas/docker-beginner_to_pro/README.md

     - dedicated set of namespaces (to **isolate** what container can see)

 		- pid = isolate the process tree and cannot see any other processes running on WSL host or other containers.
+			- processes running under a distribution (docker desktop or Ubuntu): ps aux or top
+			- processes running inside a container : ps aux or top
+			- PIDs from above container & VM will differ.
 		- mnt = isolates file system and cannot see host's files.
 		- net = islolate network stack and gets own **network interface , own IP adress & own routing tables**
 		- uts = unix time-sharing system.
 Allows containers to have **own hostname & domain name**.